jina-ai/jina/docs/fundamentals/executor/instrumenting-executor.md

 Sometimes monitoring the `encoding` method is not enough - you need to break it up into multiple parts to monitor one by one.

-This is useful if your encoding phase is composed of two tasks: image processing and image embedding.
+This is useful if your encoding phase is composed of two tasks, like image processing and image embedding.
 By using custom metrics on these two tasks you can identify potential bottlenecks.

 Overall, adding custom metrics gives you full flexibility when monitoring your Executor.